Blueberry Club

-Welcome to Mijumaru Blue Club!
+Welcome to Blueberry Club!
 This bidding system is largely based on Blue Club.
 Changes are made with my improvisation.

 Notable differences from the original Blue Club